Joan Robinson Hill: Illness

 Settegast and Woolen recalled a conversation they had with Joan after she rose late on the afternoon of Saturday, March 15.
-She told them that "John gave me some pill last night and it really knocked me out".
+She told them, "John gave me some pill last night and it really knocked me out".
 She spent most of the following day in bed after she vomited her breakfast.
 After checking on her several times, Hill told the two house guests that he was going out to purchase medication for her.
 Hill took his son and the two women out for dinner that evening, but Joan was too sick to join them.
 Hill bought her a carton of orange juice on the way home, then went to visit a friend.
 Joan continued to be ill, vomiting several more times.
 On Monday, March 17, Settegast and Woolen came to say goodbye to Joan, as they were returning to Dallas.
 Joan told the women she felt dehydrated and asked for some water.
 She told her friends she would be all right as they prepared to leave.
 Effie Green, the Hills' maid, was told that Mrs. Hill was sick in bed and was not to be disturbed for any reason.

 On the morning of Tuesday, March 18, Effie went to check on Joan after the doctor had left for the day.
 She found Joan in a soiled nightgown; when she moved her to help her change into a fresh gown, Effie saw that Joan had been lying in dried feces.
 Two towels had been placed under her due to a recent loose bowel movement that appeared to contain blood.
 The maid did her best to help Joan into the bathroom to clean her.
 As she did this, Effie noticed that Joan's face began turning blue.
 The maid hurriedly cleaned up Joan and the soiled bed and called to her husband, who also worked for the Hills, to phone Mrs. Hill's parents' home at once.
-When there was no answer, Archie Green tried unsuccessfully to reach John Hill at his office and left a message.
+When no one answered, Archie Green tried unsuccessfully to reach John Hill at his office and left a message.
 Rhea Robinson was unaware of Joan's condition when her husband dropped her off at the Hill home to visit her daughter.